> Anne Briggs > Songs > She Moves Through the Fair

 Belle Stewart sang She Moves Through the Fair (Our Wedding Day) in a Peter Kennedy recording from the 1950’s on the 1994 Saydisc CD Songs of the Travelling People.

 Pete Seeger sang She Moves Through the Fair at a Ballads and Blues concert at St. Pancras Town Hall Theatre on 4 October 1959.
-This concert was release in 1963 on the Folklore Records album Pete Seeger in Concert Vol. 2 and in 2016 on the Fellside CD Pete Seeger in England.
+The recording of this concert was released in 1963 on the Folklore Records album Pete Seeger in Concert Vol. 2 and in 2016 on the Fellside CD Pete Seeger in England.

 Francis McPeake sang Our Wedding Day on the anthology Songs of Courtship (The Folk Songs of Britain Volume 1; Caedmon 1961; Topic 1968).